 "Our climate suits daylilies perfectly," says Missouri breeder Jack Roberson, who owns American Daylily & Perennials near Kansas City.
 "Grasses and other weeds can overpower daylilies in some regions, but not here."
 And daylily rust, a fungus causing alarm in other areas, is a non-issue in the Midwest, where cold kills it.

-A yellow variety called 'Buttered Popcorn' snared the All-American landscape designation this year and made the Robersons' list of dependable rebloomers.
+A yellow variety called 'Buttered Popcorn' snared the All-American landscape designation and made the Robersons' list of dependable rebloomers.

 Other good repeaters include the well-known 'Stella d' Oro' and two yellow-flowered winners from Jack's breeding efforts, 'Black Eyed Stella' and 'Miss Mary Mary'.
 Although the best rebloomers tend to have yellow or gold flowers, Jo and Jack also recommend purple 'Little Wine Cup' and scarlet-red 'Lady Scarlet'.

 Each blossom still lasts only a day, but reblooming varieties extend the daylily season.
-Try these favorites from the Robersons' garden:
+Try these favorites:

 "LADY ELIZABETH' Five-inch white flowers with emerald-green throats and ruffled petals brighten compact plants 22 to 25 inches tall in midseason, then repeat.